rancher/docs/content/rancher/v2.x/en/security/hardening-2.1/_index.md

 **Description**

-The local admin password should be changed from the default.
+The local administrator password should be changed from the default.

 **Rationale**

-The default admin password is common across all Rancher installations and should be changed immediately upon startup.
+The default administrator password is common across all Rancher installations and should be changed immediately upon startup.

 **Audit**